-There are no universal characteristics and qualities that typify sexual minorities.
-The experience of sexual minorities around the world is tremendously diverse and different.175 This is particularly true of the multinational and multicultural context of the refugee hearing room where stereotypical views of sexual minorities are even more likely to be inaccurate and misleading when applied to a different cultural context.
-Jenni Millbank, for instance, has documented a troubling trend in Australian case law where decision-makers doubt or disbelieve the sexual identity of refugee applicants when they do not fit "highly stereotyped and westernized notions of 'gayness."176 Barry O'Leary claims similar problems exist with some UK decision-makers.177 Cases in the US and Canada have also relied on highly problem-atic stereotypes.178
+sexual minorities are even more likely to be inaccurate and misleading when applied to a different cultural context.
+Jenni Millbank, for instance, has documented a troubling trend in Australian case law where decision-makers doubt or disbelieve the sexual identity of refugee applicants when they do not fit "highly stereotyped and westernised notions of 'gayness'."
+Barry O'Leary claims similar problems exist with some UK decision-makers.
+Cases in the US and Canada have also relied on highly problematic stereotypes.
+180